 If a visual problem is at the root of your balance problems, neuro-optometric rehabilitation therapy can help.

 Neuro-optometric rehabilitation is a personalized program to develop, improve and refine underdeveloped or lost visual skills.
 This specialized treatment involves eye exercises, techniques and visual aids (i.e. prisms) that improve your visual processing and perception through the strengthening of the eye-brain connection.

 Before starting a neuro-optometric rehabilitation program, you’ll undergo a comprehensive eye exam to assess visual skills and determine whether visual dysfunction is present.
 Your eye doctor will also check for double or blurry vision, eye coordination and any other ocular condition that could be causing symptoms.

 If you or a loved one is feeling off-balance, contact Brain Vision Institute for a consultation.
-We have the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+We have the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.